Leave your phone at home.

 Is it worth paying for Apple Watch cellular?

-At £5 per month it is a modest cost for genuine independence from your phone.
+At around £7 per month it is a modest cost for genuine independence from your phone.
 If you run, cycle, or go to the gym and want to leave your phone behind while staying reachable, cellular is worth it.
 If your watch is mostly used at home or in places where your phone is always nearby, the WiFi-only model does the same job at a lower upfront price with no monthly add-on.

 Questions people ask